IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 # Migrate a Skytap environment to VMware in Techzone

 This will guide you through the steps to migrate your Skytap environments to the VMware on IBM Cloud infrastructure.
+Support details **Slack #ITZ-TECHZONE-SUPPORT, https://techzone.ibm.com/help, or send an email to techzone.help@ibm.com**

+Use **#skytap-migration-support** for any migration specific ask, this is a private channel request access #itz-techzone-support

-1. Create a support request to export Skytap environment via Slack #ITZ-TECHZONE-SUPPORT, https://techzone.ibm.com/help, or send an email to techzone.help@ibm.com
+1. Create a support request to export Skytap environment

-- You will need to provide the template id from your Techzone collection (just one region is fine):
+- You will need to provide the template id from your Techzone collection (just one region is sufficient):

 ![find template](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate1.png)